swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 Applications run in the Android Runtime (ART) virtual machine, which compiles Java bytecode to native machine code and provides a layer of separation between the application and the operating system.
 The Android Framework defines higher-level Java APIs that allow applications to access OS features like the UI (View class), Location Services, and inter-application communication (Content Providers).

+#### OEM Customization

 As previously mentioned, OEMs often customize every layer of the Android stack to add their own proprietary features.
+Tweaks may be added to ensure only a specific cellular service can be used for devices sold through the carrier, like restricting the SIM card or the bootloader to prevent users from flashing custom ROMs.
+The operating system is also often modified to gain a competitive advantage over other manufacturers.
 For example, Samsung has developed some additional capabilities into the Android OS that they release with their devices, such as:

 * One UI: A custom user interface that builds on the Android Framework that provides more modification and accessibility controls.
 * Integration with Samsung devices like the S-Pen - requiring additional HAL drivers and Android Framework components.
 * Samsung Knox: A security platform that secures every layer of the Android stack, similar to endpoint detection and response.
 * System level apps: Samsung installs its own default apps like the Samsung Internet browser, Notes, Pay, Health, and the Galaxy Store.

 Because OEMs customize stock Android so much, patch consistency is highly variable.
+Some OEMs release updates on a predictable basis, while others do not.
+A 2024 [research paper on Android Security Updates](https://research.google/pubs/50-shades-of-support-a-device-centric-analysis-of-android-security-updates/) published by Google (so take it with a grain of salt) found that Samsung releases monthly updates for newer models but then begins to decrease in frequency over time.
+Xiaomi and Oppo release security patches quarterly more often and have shorter device support periods.
+And Google Pixel releases security patches every month throughout their device lifespans regardless of region.

-Some OEMs release updates on a consistent basis, while others do not.
-Additionally, when a vulnerability is discovered in core Android components, it may take months for the vulnerability to be patched, as the update to the upstream AOSP must be modified to fit the specific vendor's implementation.
+When a vulnerability is discovered and fixed in the AOSP, it may take months for the fix to be implemented by OEMs, as it must be modified to fit the specific vendor's implementation.
+Cellular carriers may also need to test the updates to ensure they are compatible with their networks, contributing to the delay in releases.

+#### Project Mainline

 The [Mainline project](https://source.android.com/docs/core/ota/modular-system) aims to address this issue.
 Starting with Project Treble, components of the Android framework were divided into modules that could be updated outside the normal Android releases.
 Mainline extended this to include critical components like Bluetooth, DNS Resolver, Media Codecs, Network Stack, PermissionController, and Wi-Fi, that are often the target of the most severe vulnerabilities.
 The complete list of supported Mainline modules can be seen on the Mainline page linked above.

 {% include image.html url="/images/iosandroid/mainline.png" description="Mainline architecture" percentage="80" %}

 In order for devices to receive Mainline updates, they must have Google Mobile Services (GMS) enabled.
 Updates are distributed through the Google Play Store, which requires GMS to be enabled.
 GMS is a requirement for Android devices to be certified under the Android Enterprise Partner Program.
-The program helps inform enterprise customers about the quality and reliability of their mobile fleet.
-The question then is, are most Android devices certified under the Android Enterprise Partner Program?
-Well it depends.
-The most popular Android device manufacturers are listed as trusted partners on the Android Enterprise website, however the requirements for device manufacturers do not appear to be as stringent as individual devices.
+The program informs enterprise customers about the quality and reliability of devices to include in their mobile inventory.
+The question then is, are most Android devices sold to consumers certified under the Android Enterprise Partner Program?
+Well, it depends.
+The most popular Android device manufacturers are listed as trusted partners on the Android Enterprise website, however, the requirements for device manufacturers do not appear to be as stringent as individual devices.
 The link to the partner program requirements for OEMs and devices is broken on the [Google developer](https://developers.google.com/android/enterprise) site as of January 2025.

 {% include image.html url="/images/iosandroid/developer-site.png" description="Trying to find the Android Enterprise Partner Program requirements on the Google developer site" percentage="80" %}